ireinman/Fintech/README.md

 This notebook presents a model for predicting the prices of futures contracts using deep learning and sequential models like RNN and LSTM , as mentioned in the report.

 ### sharpe_index.ipynb
+This notebook presents a model for predicting the quarterly of the Sharpe Ratio of the following quarter, as mentioned in the report.
+We did not end up using this code as predicting the Sharpe Ratio is not a common task.

+### economic_statistics.ipynb
+This notebook provides various statistics for all futures being measured.
+This will be used to measure the general success of each future in the bonus section.

 ### commodities_tickers.json
 JSON file that contains codes of popularly traded commodities in the futures market.
 The commodities are divided by category (grains / metals / etc.).